How to Grow Cannabis Indoors: Beginner’s Guide

 Other mixes are “neutral,” without any nutrients present.
 These mixes need appropriate amounts of fertilizer right from the start.
 Amendments to soil ingredients include compost teas and mycorrhizae bacteria, as well as other organic compost nutrients.

 Another idea is “all-in-one” automated hydroponic setups, which may help you experience faster growth and more abundant yields.
-This is only the case if everything is done correctly – all the time, every time (unlike soil which has natural buffers to give you some wiggle room).
+This is only the case if everything is done correctly – all the time, every time (unlike soil, which has natural buffers to give you some wiggle room).

 Ensuring your plants get the right nutrients is probably second only to lighting in terms of importance.
 Proper nutrient selection and application are among the most critical factors in growing premium-grade cannabis.
 While weed is resilient, growing it in sub-optimal conditions means you will miss out on yield and potency.